 Lettuces are perfect for greenhouse gardening in winter.

 Lettuces of all sorts do well in an unheated greenhouse.
 They love cooler temperatures but cannot tolerate frost.
-Grow multiple varieties of lettuce in an opened bag of dirt for a ‘cut and come again’ salad all season.
+Grow multiple lettuce varieties in an opened bag of soil for a ‘cut and come again’ salad all season.

 If you have the space, plant lettuce seeds every 2-3 weeks to keep the salad bowl full through early summer.